 It will most likely be easier for you to view a diamond through a microscope.
 Many jewelry stores will have a microscope available for your use.
 However, not all jewelry stores own a microscope and others wouldn’t let you use it if they did.

-Nevertheless, most of our industry grades diamonds for clarity using a hand held ten power magnifier known as a "loupe” (pronounced loop) and you can to.
+Nevertheless, most of our industry grades diamonds for clarity using a hand held ten power magnifier known as a "loupe” (pronounced loop) and you can also.

 A loupe differs from a regular magnifying glass in that it is fully corrected which prevents objects from being distorted.
 When selecting or using a loupe, make sure that it is a fully corrected, ten power (10x), triplet loupe.